sap-tutorials/sap-build-process-automation/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Subscribe to SAP Build Process Automation using Booster in SAP BTP Free Tier
+# Subscribe to SAP Build Process Automation Using Booster in SAP BTP Free Tier
 <!-- description --> Activate the SAP Build Process Automation service in the SAP BTP with booster

 ## Prerequisites